 Serving as headquarters for The Georgia Trust, Rhodes Hall has undergone significant restoration.

-- Free admission for Georgia Trust members and children under 6
+Free admission applies for Georgia Trust and National Trust members and Children under 6.

-- Discounted rates available for groups of 10 or more
+- Discounted rates are available for groups of 10 or more with advance scheduling.

 The History of Rhodes Hall